 This is an astoundingly tasty, light and simple Cinnamon Cabbage stir fry.
+With three ingredients that make it diabetes and Keto diet friendly.
 The blend of Ceylon Cinnamon, garlic, salt and a dash of spice creates a lovely accompaniment to any rice dish.
 A vegetarian's delight from the masters of vegetarian dishes, Sri Lanka.

 Prep Time - 10 minutes

 Yield - 2 - 4 people

 - 1 Ceylon Cinnamon stick (3 inch long)

 - 1 white onion shopped into small pieces